Vexcited/SolidCord/README.md

 ## Features

-### Simulataneous connections
+### Simultaneous connections

-Whenever you add an account, a connection to the gateway with this account will be kept until the app is quited or until you sign out the account from SolidCord.
+Whenever you add an account, a connection to the gateway with this account will be kept until the app is quitted or until you sign out the account from SolidCord.

 That allows to have notifications for multiple accounts.

-Of course, this behaviour can be disabled by signing out of the account in the account selector.
+Of course, this behavior can be disabled by signing out of the account in the account selector.

 ## Development